Subscriptions for the 2026/2027 season are now available. We invite you to reserve your seats.

 A Musical Holiday Among the Notes

-Steps to the New World - Three Wishes
+Steps to the New World.
+Music in Motion

 Joint Orchestra of Music School Pupils and the Czech Philharmonic Musicians